 - 9.16(1) In the event of a workforce reduction, permanent employees in the competitive, non-competitive and labor class shall be laid off as specified in Section 25.30 of the Rules of the Chief Judge and Chief Administrative Judge.
 In the event of a workforce reduction, employees impacted will be provided with no less than 30 calendar days written notice prior to the effective date. - 9.16(2) Employees in the noncompetitive, confidential class, who are impacted by a workforce reduction, will be provided with no less than 30 calendar days written notice prior to the effective date. - 9.17 Early Release.
-If the THI index reaches 80 or above, the appropriate Deputy Chief Administrative Judge (Courts Within or Outside New York City) shall authorize dismissal of employees in courtrooms and offices that are non-air-conditioned or have improperly functioning air-conditioners without charge to leave credits no later than 4:00 p.m.
-Additionally, should the indoor temperature in a courtroom or office fall below 60 degrees Fahrenheit and there is no functioning heat by 11:00 a.m., the Deputy Chief Administrative Judge (Courts Within or Outside
+The: Clerk of the Court of Appeals; Presiding Justice of an Appellate Division; Chief Administrative Judge for the Office of Court Administration; and appropriate Deputy Chief Administrative Judge (Courts Within and Outside New York City) in the trial courts and the Court of Claims shall authorize the release of an employee without charge to leave credits no later than 1:00 p.m. when: - a. the indoor temperature in the courtroom or office where such employee is assigned is sixty (60) degrees Fahrenheit or below at 9:00 a.m. and does not exceed sixty (60) degrees Fahrenheit by 12:00 p.m.; or